 When placing econocrete on the grade, ensure the contractor minimizes rehandling.
 If the contractor uses a spreading device, the econocrete should be discharged into a spreading device and mechanically spread onto the grade to prevent segregation.
 The contractor should use truck mixers, truck agitators, or non-agitating hauling equipment capable of discharging econocrete without segregation.
 The econocrete must be spread with appropriate tools; do not allow the use of handheld vibrators to spread econocrete.
-If the contractor is using a slip-form paver, ensure continuous forward movement.
-The contractor must coordinate mixing, delivering, and spreading operations to provide uniform progress, while minimizing stopping and starting.
+If the contractor must coordinate mixing, delivering, and spreading operations to provide uniform progress, while minimizing stopping and starting.
 Ensure that vibratory and tamping elements are stopped if the forward movement of the paver stops.
 The econocrete must be consolidated against the grade and face of the forms.
 The contractor should minimize the operation of vibrators in a single location to that required for consolidation.
 The contractor may not place econocrete without an inspector present, unless otherwise approved by the Resident Engineer.